Table of Contents

 The main differences between copyediting and copywriting are primarily the role and the function.

-Copyediting is reviewing and checking publication styles, formatting and accuracy of publication.
-On the other hand, copywriting is the act of writing engaging content that appeals to the target audience.
+Copyediting reviews and checks publication styles, formatting, sentence structure, and accuracy.
+Copywriting, on the other hand, is the act of writing engaging content that appeals to the target audience.

-While copywriting can be done by writers, it is highly recommended to have a professional do this task since it requires specific skills and knowledge of writing techniques different from other types of writing such as news or fiction.
+While writers can do copywriting, it is highly recommended that a professional do this task since it requires specific skills and knowledge of writing techniques different from other types of writing, such as news or fiction.

-[I have also explained the differences between editing and copyediting as well if you are interested.]
+[I have also explained the differences between editing and copyediting if you are interested.]

 2. Going in-depth: What copyeditor and copywriter do